Online Freelancing as a self-employment option for ex-offenders

 We all know that ex-offenders struggle to find work upon release.
 Employers are often reluctant to hire someone with a criminal background.
-If employment isn’t an option, perhaps success can be found in creating a your own job through self-employment.
-Prison literature seems to focus on low-skilled self-employment work, which is great for many.
+If employment isn’t an option, perhaps success can be found in creating your own job through self-employment.
+Prison literature seems to focus on low-skilled self-employment work, which is great for many.your own

 However, other ex-prisoners have professional experience and in-demand skills to offer.
 How can these ex-prisoners leverage these skills in a low cost start-up business?
 The answer could be online freelancing.